nguyendh-xp97/VerDHN-Employee-Management_MiniProject2-LetDiv-ReactNative/README.md

 Overview:This is an employee management exercise with CRUD features.(add, edit, delete, etc.).

-User flow: This mobile application includes a main screen featuring the employee list and functionalities such as adding, deleting, editing, marking employees as resigned, restoring resigned employees,calling APIs, optimizing the user interface for mobile devices, and more.
+User flow: This mobile application includes a main screen featuring the employee list and functionalities such as search,adding, deleting, editing, marking employees as resigned, restoring resigned employees,calling APIs, optimizing the user interface for mobile devices, and more.
 Number of Members:1 designer, 1 dev

 Technologies used (framework,library,..): ReactNative, Redux(RTK), ES6, Restful API,NPM, GIT…